Define God !

 We were out on this trip for only two days and at the maximum 300 kms from home but the places we visited and the experiences we had during the trip made it feel like we were away for a lifetime to some other world !

 – Bammera is about 127 kms from Hyderabad.
 If you plan to take a bus, you could get down at Ghanpur and find buses to Palakurthy, Bammera is about 5 kms from Palakurthy.
+One can also make a quick visit to Palakurthy, which is the birth place of another famous poet Palakuriki Somanatha.

 – Visiting Bammera is like a literary pilgrimage, there is little else to do there.
 For a fan of Telugu literature, of course, there is a lot to experience by just being there.